brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discources from the Pali Canon Chapter VI. Deepening One’s Perspective on the World.md

 - Highlight(pink) - Location 3789
 “Then, saying, ‘An elephant is like this, an elephant is not like that!
 An elephant is not like this, an elephant is like that!’ they fought each other with their fists.
 And the king was delighted.
 Even so, monks, are the wanderers of other sects blind and sightless, and thus they become quarrelsome, disputatious, and wrangling, wounding each other with verbal darts.”
 (Ud 6:4; 67–69)

 ___

-- Highlight(pink) - Location 3441
-“Again, with sensual pleasures as the cause ... people indulge in misconduct of body, speech, and mind.
-Having done so, on the breakup of the body, after death, they are reborn in a state of misery, in a bad destination, in the lower world, in hell.
-Now this is a danger in the case of sensual pleasures, a mass of suffering in the life to come, (MN 13: Mahādukkhakkhandha Sutta; I 84–90)

-___